-A company considering a proposal submission is encouraged to communicate (via email) with the cognizant program officer to help gauge the responsiveness to the solicitation (see below for contact information).
-When contacting the cognizant program officer please provide a brief executive summary, not to exceed two pages, with background on the: 1) company/team including experience with previous SBIR awards, 2) market opportunity, 3) technology/innovation and 4) competition.
-You may contact the program officer via email at any time before the submission deadline.
-Note, however, that communication with the program officer will become increasingly difficult as the deadline nears.
+A company considering a proposal submission is encouraged to communicate (via email) with the Program Director to help gauge the responsiveness to the solicitation (the Program Director is indicated at the end of each subtopic).
+When contacting the Program Director please provide a brief executive summary, not to exceed two pages, with background on: 1) company/team including experience with previous SBIR awards, 2) market opportunity, 3) technology/innovation, and 4) competition.
+You may contact the Program Director via email at any time before the submission deadline.
+Note, however, that communication with the Program Director will become increasingly difficult as the deadline nears.

 Proposals must address one of the subtopics that are outlined below.
-Proposals that are not responsive to the subtopics outlined below will be Returned Without Review by NSF.
 When submitting a proposal to the EA Topic, you must indicate the corresponding subtopic under which you are submitting the proposal, e.g., EA1 for proposals in the area of "Pre-college Education Applications” or EA5 for proposals in the area of "Tools for Learning".
 In addition, use the code as the first item in the key words/phrases portion of the Project Summary of your proposal.

-- EA2 - College and Post-college Education Applications
+- EA2 - Global, Distance, and Cyberlearning Applications

 - EA3 - STEM Educational Gaming Applications